CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 **Note: Whenever you're exporting secret key information, you will need to confirm your passphrase for the master key.**

-At this point, I renamed my gnupg folder to a temporary rename (e.g. gnupg-temp), so that I can reinitialise my keyring by using any gpg command.
-The reason for this is to remove the master keys from your system (remember they should be stored in an offline backup securely), to minimise the chance of a potential compromise.
-Once complete, go ahead and import the subkeys secret information by using the below.
+At this point, I renamed my gnupg folder to a temporary name (e.g. gnupg-temp), so that I can reinitialise my keyring by using any gpg command.
+I wanted to simulate removing the master keys from my keyring (remember they should be stored in an offline backup securely, and not on any machines which are in a low trust environment), to minimise the chance of a potential compromise.
+Once complete, go ahead and import the Secret Subkey by importing the text file from the last gpg step.

 ```bash
 C:\Users\chris>gpg --import subkeys-secret.txt